US Voting

 To find and contact your US Senator:

-- On the results page is a link to the Senators’ website, contact information, and links to an online contact form (forms vary by Senator).
+3. On the results page is a link to the Senators’ websites, contact information, and links to an online contact form (forms vary by Senator).

 To find and contact your US Representative:

-- Conduct a search using the Find Your Representative zip code search box in the upper right corner (enter your zip code and click Go).
+2. Search using the Find Your Representative tab (click on it, enter your zip code and click Go).

 What FAWCO does